-GSE is effective in treating Giardia in dogs but consistent use for up to 14 days is needed.
+GSE is effective in treating Giardia in dogs.
+You need to give GSE to your dog consistently for up to 14 days.
 (Dosage: 10-15 drops of GSE/10 lbs of body weight, 3 to 5 times daily.)
 Dilute the GSE with water and give it to the dog using a needle-less syringe.

 (Dosage: 1/4 to 1/2 teaspoon, or one capsule, of enzymes mixed with a bit of water, given to the dog by mouth using a needle-less syringe).

 - For the first 8 days, give 3 doses daily to the dog.
 One dose each 60 minutes before morning and evening meal, and one dose before bed.

 - After 8 days, stop giving the enzymes for one week.

 - Repeat enzyme treatment for another 7 days.